QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 solve(expr)
 ```

-Note this is equivalent to solving the equation
+Note this is equivalent to solving the following equation for `x`

 $$
 (x + y)^2 = 0